kang-yu/visa/README.md

 # install.packages() # does not work currently
 ```

+You might encounter problem of package dependencies, such as some functions depend on `ggplot`, `ggpmisc`.
+In such cases, you would have to install the all the dependencies.

 install the dev-version of visa from github with:

 ``` r
 # install.packages("devtools")
 devtools::install_github("kang-yu/visa")
 ```

-You might encounter problem of package dependencies, such as some functions depend on `ggplot`, `ggpmisc`.
-In such cases, you would have to install the all the dependencies.
+You might encounter [this problem of install_github()](# https://github.com/r-lib/devtools/issues/1978), and in such cases, you could try update the {remotes} `devtools::install_github("r-lib/remotes")`.

 # Usage